Semi-classical limit of an attractive Fermi gas in one or two dimensions: Introduction

 \subsection{Short plan of the paper}

 ~

 We divide this paper in three main parts.
 First, we prove the upper bound corresponding to Theorem \ref{theorem1} in Section \ref{section_upper_bound}.
 We use Lieb's variational principle \cite{lieb_variational_1981} to prove that we can neglect the correlations in the interaction energy, and bound the ground state energy $E(N)$ by the Hartree energy of a given one-body density matrix.
 Then, we show that for a given semi-classical measure $m$, one can construct a one body density matrix whose Hartree energy is almost the Vlasov energy of $m$. \\ Then, inspired by \cite[Section 4]{girardot_semiclassical_2021}, we prove the lower bound corresponding to Theorem \ref{theorem1} in Section \ref{section_lower_bound}.
 First, we use standard semi-classical arguments to approximate the energy in terms of the Husimi functions.
 In \cite{fournais_semi-classical_2018}, the authors have shown that in the mean-field regime, the convergence of Husimi functions gives a limit measure $P$ by the Hewitt-Savage theorem.
 In our case, since the interaction $w_N$ depends on $N$, we have to establish quantitative bounds.
 Therefore, we use the Diaconis-Freedman theorem \cite{diaconis_finite_1980} in Section \ref{subsection_diaconis_freedman} in order to rewrite the energy as an integral on probability measures.
 However, this method gives a measure $P^{\mathrm{DF}}_N$ that only charges empirical measures, that do not satisfy the Pauli principle.
-Hence, we have to average the empirical measures in Section \ref{subsection_averaging}, check that the averaged measures mostly satisfy the Pauli principle, and show that this averaging does not change the energy too much.\\ Finally, in Section \ref{section_convergence_states}, we prove the convergence of the Husimi functions associated to ground-states of $H_N$.
+Hence, we have to average the empirical measures in Section \ref{subsection_averaging}, check that the averaged measures mostly satisfy the Pauli principle, and show that this averaging does not change the energy too much.\\ Eventually, in Section \ref{section_convergence_states}, we prove the convergence of the Husimi functions associated to ground-states of $H_N$.
 We show that the one-body Husimi functions of the states is a tight sequence, which implies weak convergence of the Diaconis-Freedman measure.
 Then, we prove a lower semi-continuity of the energy to use Fatou's lemma, so that the upper bound is recovered in the liminf.
-In the case $d = 1$, we have to be careful and use relaxed functionals (see Appendix \ref{section_appendixe_1} and \ref{section_appendixe_2}).
-As the limit measure is concentrated on probability measures satisfying the Pauli principle, these measures must be minimizers of the Vlasov energy.
+In the case $d = 1$, we have to be careful and use relaxed functionals (see Appendix \ref{section_appendixe_1} and \ref{section_appendixe_2}, inspired by \cite{benguria_von_1979}).
+As the limit measure is concentrated on probability measures satisfying the Pauli principle, these measures must be minimizers of the Vlasov energy.\\ Finally, in Section \ref{section5}, we explain how to adapt the method for an interacting potential with a repulsive part of positive Fourier transform.